franklinbaldo/sites_prefeituras/README.md

 ## Overview/Purpose

 This project aims to automatically audit Brazilian city (prefeitura) websites using the Google PageSpeed Insights (PSI) API.
-The project has transitioned from an initial approach using a local Lighthouse CLI to massively leveraging the PSI API for more comprehensive data collection, including metrics for performance, accessibility, SEO, and best practices, with controlled parallelism (configurable).
-The results are processed and can be used to assess the current state of these public portals.
+The project has transitioned from an initial approach using a local Lighthouse CLI to massively leveraging the PSI API for more comprehensive data collection.
+Metrics for performance, accessibility, SEO, and best practices are gathered sequentially with a one-second pause between requests, and partial results are written to disk after each successful call.

 This project was elaborated as part of a Master's dissertation research focusing on evaluating the transparency and accessibility of municipal websites.